Woolworths Mobile Phone Plans

 Just as Woolworths has made a name for itself as one of the giants of the Australian grocery sector, its mobile plan offshoot, Woolworths Mobile, is slowly becoming a big name among the smaller telcos.
-Woolworths relaunched its mobile phone business in 2015 as a Mobile Virtual Network Operator (MVNO) on the Telstra 4G and 3G network.
+Woolworths relaunched its mobile phone business in 2015 as a Mobile Virtual Network Operator (MVNO) using parts of the Telstra mobile network.
 The supermarket giant’s previous arrangement with Optus ceased in 2013, and the company then took a two-year hiatus from providing phone services.

 Woolworths Mobile phone plans: a guide

 Woolworths Mobile has a range of phone plans that are available either as prepaid or postpaid plans.
 There are similar price points and data allowances across but some of the inclusions, charges and expiry periods might differ from plan to plan.
 You’ll be able to choose plans as either:

 - SIM-only prepaid (30-day expiry period plus two long-expiry plans)